-Ananya Shrestha is a Ph.D. candidate at the department of Human Development and Family Studies at the University of Illinois in Urbana-Champaign.
+Ananya Shrestha is a Ph.D. candidate at the Department of Anthropology at the University of Illinois in Urbana-Champaign.
 She received her B.A. in Psychology and English Literature from The College of Wooster in Ohio (2016) and her M.Sc. in Migration Studies from The University of Oxford in Oxford, England (2017).
-Her primary research interests are in the realm of immigrant psychology, including (but not limited to) topics of acculturation, cultural variability, ethnic identity development, immigrant and diasporic literature (fiction, non-fiction, poetry), immigrant youth, remote acculturation, and remote enculturation.
-For more information on her work, visit her professional profile and/or lab page.
+Her primary research interests are in the realm of immigration law and rhetoric.
+She does work on asylum and refugee issues, border studies, citizenship, acculturation and integration, cultural variability, ethnic identity development, immigrant and diasporic literature (fiction, non-fiction, poetry), immigrant youth, remote acculturation, and remote enculturation.
+For more information on her work, visit her professional profile on LinkedIn.

 #GetOutside #IntersectionalFeminist #RefugeesWelcome